 The DeLand Campus offers a full-service library and Learning Resources Center, classroom space for college-credit courses that meet the general education requirements for the associate of arts degree, some associate of science degree programs, various certificate programs and adult high school classes.
 The Bert Fish Building houses up-to-date facilities for dental hygiene, nursing, science labs and a multimedia learning center.
 As on all the campuses, comprehensive student and academic support services include Student Disability Services, the Center for Women and Men, career advisement, individual tutoring and a computerized learning/tutoring center, as well as a foreign language lab.
 Approximately 5,200 students attend classes at the DeLand Campus each year.

 The Deltona Campus offers access to quality postsecondary education and advanced training in a rapidly growing area of western Volusia County.
 The 100-acre site features a 42,000-square-foot facility that houses classrooms, computer labs and administrative offices.
-The regional campus helps meet the local demand for academic programs such as the associate of arts and nursing degrees, career certificates in cosmetology and barbering (barbering launches in fall 2013) and adult education classes.
+The regional campus helps meet the local demand for academic programs such as the associate of arts and nursing degrees, career certificates in cosmetology and adult education classes.
 More than 3,000 students a year attend the Deltona Campus.

 Director of Campus Services - Clarence McCloud

-The New Smyrna Beach-Edgewater Campus offers college credit, college preparatory, adult basic education, and general education development courses.
+The New Smyrna Beach/Edgewater Campus offers college credit, college preparatory, adult basic education, and general education development courses.
 All general education requirements for the associate of arts degree and many requirements for associate of science degree programs may be completed there.
-The campus has expanded its health occupations, science, computer, public service and occupational programs.
+The campus has opened a new Workforce Training Lab designed for entry level training in a range of skills for high-demand industries, plus expanded its health occupations, science, computer, public service and occupational programs.
 It has two science laboratories, a learning center and modern classrooms.
-Nearly 2,000 students a year choose to call the New Smyrna Beach-Edgewater Campus their home campus.
+Nearly 2,000 students a year choose to call the New Smyrna Beach/Edgewater Campus their home campus.

-The Flagler/Palm Coast Campus is Daytona State’s fastest-growing regional campuses.
-The campus offers college credit, college preparatory and the first year of the two-year Associate Degree Nursing program.
-All general education requirements for the associate of arts degree may be completed here.
-Facilities include a nursing laboratory, two science laboratories, an Academic Support Center, two computer laboratories, an amphitheater and modern classrooms.
-Nearly 3,000 students attended this campus last year, and the numbers are projected to continue on the increase.
-To accommodate this growth, planning is under way to expand the campus with new facilities that will meet student needs through the next decade.
+The Flagler/Palm Coast Campus is among Daytona State’s fastest-growing regional campuses.
+The campus offers college credit, college preparatory and the the full two-year Associate Degree Nursing program.
+All general education requirements for the associate of arts degree can be completed here as well as some associate of science programs such as business administration, which includes 3 certificates.
+Facilities include a nursing laboratory, two science laboratories, an Academic Support Center, writing center, two computer laboratories, an amphitheater and modern classrooms.
+Nearly 3,000 students attended this campus last year, and the numbers are projected to continue to rise.
+To accommodate this growth, the campus has expanded with a new high-tech, 24,000 square-foot facility to meet student needs through the next decade.

 The Advanced Technology College offers a wide variety of technological training in engineering, computer science, robotics and simulation, automotive, heating and air conditioning, emergency medical services, paramedic training and criminal justice programs.
 The state-of-the-art facility includes occupational classrooms and laboratory areas that feature industry-designed, program-specific equipment.
 It offers science labs, a multi-purpose room, a media center and open computer labs.
 The two-story classroom area surrounds an enclosed atrium that is the site of numerous exhibits and events.
 The facility is located five miles from the Daytona Beach Campus, where students enrolled in courses at the ATC can access the full range of student enrollment and development services.
 On average, more than 2,200 students attend classes at the ATC each year.